rm511130/Tanzu-Workshop-TKGI/README.md

 ### LAB-2: Running a simple GoLang and a Spring/Java Program Locally (on your Ubuntu VM)

 - During this Lab, we will experiment with [GoLang](https://golang.org/) and [Spring/Java](https://spring.io/) examples.
+- We will first run these two examples of code "natively" on your Ubuntu VM.
+- You will then create Docker Images of these programs and, once again, run them locally using the Docker Engine that has been pre-installed on your Ubuntu VM.
+- If you are a Developer, the steps in this Lab should be very easy and familiar to you.
+- If you are an Infrastructure person, the steps in this Lab will help you understand what developers do locally on their machines.

 #
 #### LAB-2A
 ![](./images/golang-tiny.png) ![](./images/lab.png)

-- Using your Ubuntu VM you are going to take this [Factorial GoLang Program](https://github.com/rm511130/fact/blob/master/fact.go) and run it locally.
+- Using your Ubuntu VM, you are going to take this [Factorial GoLang Program](https://github.com/rm511130/fact/blob/master/fact.go) and run it locally.

 - Execute the following commands: